vikingdata/articles/tools/automation/ansible/ansible_read_from_file.md

 * Download the files from the lines which are not empty, do not contain a comment "#", and contain "https".
 * List the files.

+I might make a template or module with this.

 * * *

 <a name=t></a>Download and test